The Al Maqtaa Bridge in Abu Dhabi, UAE.

 Toll gates will be found in Sheikh Zayed Bridge, Al Maqtaa Bridge, Mussafah Bridge and Sheikh Khalifa Bridge.

 Dh4: Saturday and Thursday, 7am to 9am and 5pm to 7pm

 Dh2: Public holidays

 The toll system will run 24/7, with a daily maximum fee of Dh16 per vehicle.

 Unlike in Dubai, Abu Dhabi vehicles do not need a tag and will only be identified through their plate number.
 Motorists can pay for toll fees through e-payment machines that will deduct the fees from their prepaid account or Integrated Electronic Payment wallet.

-All motorists must open a special toll account through an online system that will be launched on August 30 (watch this space for updates).
 Abu Dhabi registered vehicles will be automatically registered at no charge.
 Account holders will receive an SMS message with their username and password.

 Motorists with vehicles registered in other emirates must register in the system before crossing the toll gates.

 In case a vehicle not registered in the toll gate system passes through a toll gate, the motorist will have a grace period of ten business days to register before getting fined.